Hello fellow bookworms!

 As a child I was always at the library and had a room filled with books.
 Fortunately my parents encouraged my reading and, even as an adult, books featured heavily as Christmas and birthday gifts.
 I loved a WHSmith voucher or a book token and would spend ages planning how to spend them.

 My bookshelves are still home to some childhood treasures – a battered copy of First Term at Mallory Towers that was a gift from my auntie when I had chicken pox; a well-read copy of Gone With The Wind that a spent a week’s pocket money on having read a library copy and loved it; a growing collection of Little Grey Rabbit books that I’ve rehomed from car boot sales or charity shops.

-My own little monster has just turned 4 and from birth he has been given books, taken to story times and is read with everyday.
+My own little monster is 5 and learning to read himself and from birth he has been given books, taken to story times and is read with everyday.
 He loves going to the library and completed the Space Chase summer challenge during the holiday.